 Northeastern University, Archives and Special Collections, Boston History Collections holds large archival collections documenting Boston history, especially social justice organizations serving minority populations.

-Peabody-Essex Museum, Phillips Library, Salem, is the largest repository of historical records of Salem and surrounding Essex County (northeast of Boston).
+The Phillips Library (now (very) offsite in Rowley) of the Peabody-Essex Museum of Salem, is the largest repository of historical records of Salem and surrounding Essex County (northeast of Boston).
 Holds a vast collection of local history, including papers and records of numerous local figures and organizations.
 Also large collection of maritime history, including ship's logs, of East Asian and Pacific Islands art and ethnography, and of local natural history.
 Holds the papers of the ornithologist Ludlow Griscom.

 "Peabody-Essex Museum.
 Studying Essex County, Massachusetts".
 Harvard University Library Research Forum, no. 5, March 1994, pp.11-12.

 LOCATION: Widener: Widener Reference Desk File Drawer: History of Science